. Packed with nutrients

 .
-Experts recommends eating fish two to three times a week
+Experts recommend eating fish two to three times a week

 .
 Limit eating fish that is high in Mercury such as swordfish and marlin

 Fish has long been considered good for both the heart and the brain but is also valuable in the fight against arthritis.
-It’s high protein packed with nutrients such as Vitamin D, B2 and Omega 3 fatty acids which make it a staple of any healthy diet.
+It’s high protein and packed with nutrients such as Vitamin D, B2 and Omega 3 fatty acids.
 Dieticians and nutritionists recommend eating fish two to three times a week as does the Australian heart foundation.

-Studies have shown that it can provide benefits in the fight against Alzheimer’s Disease and depression as well as helping to lower cholesterol but it should also be part of your armoury in the battle against arthritis and today we look at how it can be beneficial to both your joints and your heart.
+Studies have shown that it can provide benefits in the fight against Alzheimer’s Disease and depression as well as helping to lower cholesterol.
+It should also be part of your armoury in the battle against arthritis.
+Today we look at how it can be beneficial to both your joints and your heart.

 But the first thing to note is that there is a sliding scale in terms of which fish provide the most nutritional value and which fish you should avoid.
 As a general rule, you should try and steer clear of fish that are heavy in mercury such as shark, swordfish and marlin.
 Mercury is a metallic substance that often attaches itself to fish and can cause long term health issues down the road.

-The other benefit relates to the issue of arthritis and how you can best manage the ailment.
-As this study states ‘Omega-3 fatty acids have been shown to reduce morning stiffness, the number of tender joints and swollen joints in patients with rheumatoid arthritis,’ but it may take some time before you see the benefits and it’s a program you have to commit to over the long haul.
+The secondary benefit obviously relates to the issue of arthritis and how to best manage the ailment.
+As this study states ‘Omega-3 fatty acids have been shown to reduce morning stiffness, the number of tender joints and swollen joints in patients with rheumatoid arthritis.’

-The Arthritis Foundation goes on to say that ‘Research finds that people who regularly eat fish high in omega-3s are less likely to develop rheumatoid arthritis (RA).
+The Arthritis Foundation states ‘Research finds that people who regularly eat fish high in omega-3s are less likely to develop rheumatoid arthritis (RA).
 And in those who already have the disease, marine omega-3s may help reduce joint swelling and pain.

-The anti-inflammatory effects from omega-3s are helpful not just for relieving arthritis, but also for preventing other diseases linked to inflammation, such as heart disease.
-That’s important, considering these conditions are closely linked and often coexist.’
+The anti-inflammatory effects from omega-3s are helpful not just for relieving arthritis, but also for preventing other diseases linked to inflammation, such as heart disease.’

-And that’s an important point to note that these two ailments often go together for obvious reasons.
-Your heart relies on exercise and blood circulation and arthritis often prevents people from engaging in physical activity because of the pain and discomfort they are in.
+And that’s an important point to note that these two ailments often go together.
+Your heart relies on exercise and blood circulation but arthritis often prevents people from engaging in physical activity.

 The Heart Foundation